Similar Students Measure (SSM)

 How is the SSM calculated?

-More information on the construction and intended use of the Similar Students Measure and the Annual School Performance Prediction is available in the Technical Guide to the Construction of the Annual School Performance Prediction (ASPP) and Similar Students Measure (SSM).
-Download the Technical Guide.
+More information on the construction and intended use of the Similar Students Measure will be available in the new 2016-17 SSM Technical Guide - Coming Soon!

 - Learn more about our accountability work.

 - Read CCSA's response to Ohio State University article on SSM

 See a sortable list of where charter schools fall on CCSA's Accountability Framework, including SSM for:

 More Accountability Resources

 Ask A Question